 Afterwards, each female lays hundreds of eggs in tree trunks concavities.
 Gradually all noises fade away, cicadas die one after another, and billions of tiny corpses are lying in the decay.
 Sad, but soon a new generation is hatching from the eggs.
 They are going to drop down to the ground and instinctively burrow themselves away for the next 13 or 17 years.

-The USA numbers 15 broods of Magicicadas scattered all over the country.
+Overall, the USA numbers 15 broods of Magicicadas scattered all over the country.
 Each brood reappears every 13 or 17 years.
 It means cicada mania is observed every year, just in different locations.
 In southern states, it starts in early May, whereas in the north—in late May or early July—all depends on the ground temperature.
 It's possible to live in the area, and still miss the frenzy.
-So if you'd love to witness the insects overrun, check Magicicada brood chart provided on the official website by the link below.
+In the Midwest, Magicicadas can be frequently observed at Big Foot Beach State Park at Lake Geneva, Wisconsin (1 hour from Milwaukee), and Moraine Nature Preserve in Indiana and nearby Des Plaines River Trail, Illinois, You can see them at Morton Arboretum at Lisle, Illinois, as well as at Battelle Darby Creek Park in Ohio.
+If you plan to witness the massive insects overrun, check Magicicada brood chart provided on the official website by the link below.